adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 ## Limit crawls to new items

 So far our solution is almost complete, but it will re-scrape all items every time you start it.
-In this step, we'll make sure that we don't re-scrape items uselessly, in order to have faster scraping sessions, and to limit our requests to the website.
+In this step, we will make sure that we don't re-scrape items uselessly, in order to have faster scraping sessions, and to limit our requests to the website.

 What we will do is to update the spider so that it prevents requests to items that were already scraped before and are in the database.

-First we'll extract the MongoDB connection logic from the Pipeline in order to re-use it in the spider :
+First let's extract the MongoDB connection logic from the pipeline in order to re-use it in the spider :

 ```py
 # mongo_provider.py